Deterministic error bounds for kernel-based learning techniques under bounded noise: Final remarks

 \section{Final remarks}

-Deterministic prediction error bounds were provided for two classes of popular non-parametric kernel techniques: kernel ridge regression and $\varepsilon$-support vector machines.
-In our setting, we considered bounded measurement noise and ground-truth functions belonging to the RKHS of positive-definite kernels.
-The matter of data distribution was addressed and two examples were provided to show the applicability of the given theory.
-We believe the uncertainty bounds presented here can be employed in a number of different scenarios, data-driven model predictive control with safety guarantees being perhaps the most evident one.
-This will the be the subject of future investigations.
+Deterministic prediction-error bounds were provided for two classes of popular non-parametric kernel techniques: kernel ridge regression and $\varepsilon$-support vector regression.
+In our setting, we considered bounded measurement noise and assumed that the ground-truth function belongs to the RKHS induced by a known positive-definite kernel.
+We believe that our uncertainty bounds can be employed in a number of different scenarios such as in the deterministic certification of machine learning algorithms.
+The inequalities established herein are centered around each of the models; a pertinent question is whether the maps $f \in \mathcal{H}$, $\rknorm{f} \leq \Gamma$ alone also admit (non-trivial) bounds for their point-wise evaluations.
+As a last observation, the matter of hyperparameter selection is still open: what specific metrics could be considered when learning them in our bounded noise setting?